sany1231/binvec/README.md

 ## Implementation

 1. Download GIT repository
 2. Find path to your sql instalation and replace #PATH# with your path e.g.(/opt/postgres95/9.5.9), there is a trick to find out what is your path.
+Execute SQL query

+    CREATE EXTENSION some_non_created_extansion;

-Execute SQL query *CREATE EXTENSION some_non_created_extansion;*, this query will return error with path to your SQL instalation, but it is harmless.
+this query will return error with path to your SQL instalation, but it is harmless.
 3. Run bash commands from binvec folder.

 BASH